KnowageLabs/Knowage-Documentation/chapter_3/create_multidimension/olap.rst

 Showing parent members
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-If a user wants to see additional information about members shown in the pivot table (for example: member’s hierarchy, level or parent member) he should click on show parent members button in the side bar panel.
+If yoy want to see additional information about members shown in the pivot table (for example: member’s hierarchy, level or parent member) he should click on show parent members button in the side bar panel.
 The result will be visible in the pivot table.
 An example is shown in the following two figures.

 .. figure:: media/image176.png